ecarlste/bt-mechlab/README.md

 ## TODO

-- [ ] prevent installation of arm actuators if resulting critital slots will be negative
 - [ ] show calculated battle value in mech build summary
 - [ ] Ensure installed equipment persists after refresh for WIP mech in mech builder
 - [ ] ensure mech persisted in local storage is per user